Little Miss and Master Country Days contest returning

 As in past years, voting will be a penny a vote.
 Money will only be collected in the official white voting boxes located at the McDonald's on Karsch Blvd and Hwy 221; Ross Minit Mart, 1025 Ste.
 Genevieve Ave; Plummer’s Hardware, 101 E. Liberty St.; Farmington Public Library, A Street, and Columbia Street Mercantile, 30 Columbia Street.
 The monies collected from this project are returned to the community through various service and community projects.

-The voting boxes will be in place in the above businesses until Friday.
+The voting boxes will be in place in the above businesses from May 27, 2022 until Friday, June 3, 2022.
 Boxes will be picked up by 6 p.m.
-Friday.
+Friday June 3.
 The decision of the Farmington Women of Today will be final.